tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-02-03-ptw-5-gold-rush.md

 41. Nano Lopez appears with a bound Sinister, forces Krampus to exit the fight
 42. Arczi Czajka
 43. Puncher eliminates Arczi Czajka
-44. With the final four now in the ring, it's now a Fatal Four-Way match.
+44. With the final four now in the ring, the Rumble became a Fatal Four-Way match.
 45. James Storm eliminates Spartan
 46. Axel Fox eliminates James Storm
 47. Puncher pins Axel Fox to win

-Mutant was last seen in PTW on their very first event in 2021.
+Mutant was last seen in PTW on their [very first event](@/e/ptw/2021-10-09-ptw-1-revolucja.md) in 2021.
 Taxi Złotówa was officially suspended by Pawłowski.
 Arczi Czajka is another character who made his debut at the first event, then showed on first two Underground events and disappeared.

 ### References